osohq/oso/docs/content/python/guides/roles/getting-started.md

 ### Enable Oso roles

-In order to enable the built-in roles features, we `oso.Oso.enable_roles` method:
+In order to enable the built-in roles features, we call the `oso.Oso.enable_roles` method:

 ```py